It isn’t easy to watch a loved one struggle. Here’s how you can help a friend through drug addiction.

 The National Institute of Health claims that 10% of US adults will experience a drug disorder at some point in their lives.
 The agency also details that three in four of those adults report not receiving any form of treatment.
 Drug addiction is prevalent in day-to-day life, and it’s never easy to witness someone you know become part of a statistic.
+However, it’s not easy to help a friend through drug addiction.

 It’s no secret that addiction affects more than the user, and sometimes it’s difficult to know where to start when addressing a loved one about such a sensitive topic.
 Addiction bleeds into relationships with friends and family, and love and support are vital for your friend’s healthy road to recovery.
 Here are a few ways of how you can help them with their addiction.